About the Chichester Community Network

 The Chichester Community Network (CCN) is an informal group of approximately 60 organisations including residents’ associations, voluntary organisations, churches, charities and elected representatives.

-It was established to identify relevant help, share information across the group on help and available resources, and to provide early warming of emerging new problems and needs related to the local Chichester community pandemic (COVID-19) response.
+It was originally established to identify relevant COVID-19-related help, share information across the group on help and available resources, and to provide early warning of emerging new problems and needs in Chichester.

 Initiatives have ranged from signposting for food, debt, and mental health support, poverty alleviation through the Mayor’s Hardship Fund, digital poverty initiatives, and support of charities helping homeless individuals and families.

 The network has continued to operate to support other initiatives such as support of Ukranian refugees, local NHS provision and the economic crisis.

 CCN has initiated or helped support the following initiatives:

 Food.
 Working with organisations such as the Chichester Foodbank and UK Harvest to promote and refer their work to wider networks including creation of the “Chichester Restaurant.”

 Debt.
 Working with the Chichester Debt Relief Centre to promote its work to help enable people to become debt free.

 Wellbeing.
 Encouraging and promoting initiatives such as local “Chat Café’s.”